HeardLibrary/digital-scholarship/pubs/omeka/index.md

 Be sure to replace the fake password above with the real one that you used.
 Save and exit the file.

 11\.
-I am not sure if this step is required, but I installed Image Magick using directions [these instructions](https://www.linuxcapable.com/how-to-install-imagemagick-on-ubuntu-linux/):
+I am not sure if this step is required, but I installed Image Magick using [these instructions](https://www.linuxcapable.com/how-to-install-imagemagick-on-ubuntu-linux/):

 ```
 apt install libpng-dev libjpeg-dev libtiff-dev